Student Orgs & Research Opportunities

-The CREATE lab seeks to identify the causes and consequences of crime and establish evidence-based prevention efforts.
+The Crime Research Etiology and Treatment Evaluation (CREATE) Lab seeks to identify the causes and consequences of crime and establish evidence-based prevention efforts.
 CREATE is comprised of two faculty advisors (Dr. Chae Jaynes and Dr. Mateus Rennó Santos), 2 graduate students, 10 undergraduates, additional supporting faculty, and 8 alumni.
 The lab seeks to provide students with an immersive research experience to promote their understanding of key criminological issues and research practices.

 The lab has numerous ongoing projects.
 At present, the CREATE team is implementing a national survey with employers regarding their willingness to hire individuals with a criminal record, in parallel to a second survey in prison regarding inmates’ job market profile.
 This research project is intended to support subsequent policies to improve the employment prospects of inmates.
 Since its inception, CREATE students’ and faculty have received numerous grants and awards, including two grants from the University of South Florida, and a prestigious College of Behavioral and Community Sciences Moms scholarship for independent research conducted within the lab.

 For more information or to join the lab, visit their website.